Ultimate Sim Racing Wheel Comparison Table 2022

-The table above includes the most popular racing wheels which sim racers can purchase in 2020.
+The table above includes the most popular racing wheels which sim racers can purchase in 2022.

-Anything not included on the table above, probably isn’t worth considering.
+Anything not included in the table above probably isn’t worth considering.
 We have left off budget wheels with no force feedback, with the Thrustmaster Ferrari 458 as the exception.
 We have included this racing wheel as it is the best super budget racing wheel you can buy.
 However due to the lack of force feedback, even if budget is your main purchasing factor, we would recommend trying to purchase a racing wheel from Logitech or Thrustmaster rather than the Thrustmaster Ferrari 458.

 As well as console compatibility we have looked at each racing wheel’s expand-ability.
 Many sim racers will want to purchase a racing wheel with the intention of adding extra peripherals later down the line.
 Adding a handbrake module or a manual shifter can really increase your involvement with a racing game.
 If you are looking to add a manual H-pattern shifter to your racing rig, you will also need to ensure that the racing wheel supports a pedal set with a clutch pedal, so we have included this option in our comparison.

 Many sim racers will look to play multiple racing games, and race different styles of car.
-These could include racing open wheeled cars, through to GT cars and road cars.
-However racing an open wheel Formula 1 car with a round street style racing wheel can feel odd.
+These could include racing open-wheeled cars, through to GT cars and road cars.
+However, racing an open-wheel Formula 1 car with a round street style racing wheel can feel odd.
 And the same applies the opposite way round too.
-Driving a Mazda MX-5 cup car with a formula style racing wheel isn’t overly realistic.
+Driving a Mazda MX-5 cup car with a formula-style racing wheel isn’t overly realistic.

 One of the most important aspects of a racing wheel to consider when purchasing, is the force feedback technology.
 This is the part of the wheel base which generates force feedback, and this technology dictates how you feel the feedback and at what quality.

-Gear driven force feedback is the most basic variation of force feedback.
+Gear-driven force feedback is the most basic variation of force feedback.
 This utilises gears and a small motor to transfer feedback through the racing wheel.
 Due to physical gears interacting with each other, there is often a notchy feel to the force feedback in these types of racing wheels.
-Generally the more budget racing wheels utilise this technology.
+Generally, the more budget racing wheels utilise this technology.

 Belt driven force feedback is generally a step up from gear driven wheels.
-You will find this technology in all mid level racing wheels, and even in some high end racing wheels.
+You will find this technology in all mid-level racing wheels, and even in some high-end racing wheels.
 This technology uses a belt to transfer the feedback from the motor through to the racing wheel.
 You will experience much smoother force feedback with a belt wheel.
 And you can also get much more detailed and accurate force feedback with these wheels.

 The pinnacle of force feedback technology is direct drive.
-Direct drive racing wheels use a much larger motor which is mounted directly to the steering wheel via a drive shaft.
+Direct drive racing wheels use a much larger motor that is mounted directly to the steering wheel via a drive shaft.
 Because the motor is much larger you can get much stronger force feedback with these wheels.
-Also there is no detail lost through a belt or gear system.
+Also, there is no detail lost through a belt or gear system.
 All feedback is felt directly in the racing wheel.

 We have also included peak force feedback strength in our comparison table.
 This number shows how much force the wheel base can generate.
 The higher this number the better in most cases.
 As you will see, the more budget racing wheels on the left of our table output much lower levels of force.
-In comparison the direct drive racing wheels to the right of our table generate the highest strength levels of force feedback.
+In comparison, the direct drive racing wheels to the right of our table generate the highest strength levels of force feedback.

 Our final comparison point is the degrees of rotation.
 This number indicates how much the steering wheel can rotate.
-As a reference most road and track cars rotate from 900° to 1080°.
-You will require this amount of rotation if you are looking to emulate a real world road car or a drift car.
+As a reference, most road and track cars rotate from 900° to 1080°.
+You will require this amount of rotation if you are looking to emulate a real-world road car or a drift car.
 Race cars generally only have around 360° of rotation.

 All of the racing wheels allow you to turn down the maximum rotation, so don’t worry if the wheel lists a higher degree of rotation than you need.
 You should only reference this if you are looking to buy a racing wheel for drifting or racing road cars.

 Ultimately, our comparison table will show you which sim racing wheel ticks all of the boxes that you are looking for in a racing wheel.
-It will help you limit down your options, and compare the wheels you are considering.
+It will help you limit your options, and compare the wheels you are considering.

 To view the prices of each racing wheel, click the “check price” button.
 This will show you how much each racing wheel is.